SuperOfficeDocs/superoffice-docs/docs/en/ai/copilot/index.md

 You can save time and get insights using the different ready-made questions (prompts) in the Company, Contact, Diary, Sale, Project, Request, and Selection screen.

 > [!NOTE]
-> This feature requires a separate licence for SuperOffice AI Platform and is available in pilot only, by invite.
+> This feature is available through our [AI lab program][2].
 SuperOffice AI is cloud only.

 ## Privacy and GDPR